 Status: Fairly common regular winter visitor west and central, rare east.
 Uncommon regular breeder west, rare casual north.
-Rare casual summer and early fall visitor statewide.
+Rare casual summer visitor statewide.

 Documentation: UNSM ZM12533, 25 Feb 1896 Warbonnet Canyon, Sioux Co.